ttappr/powershell-interactor/README.md

  # PowerShell Interactor Browser Extension

 This is a minimal example of a browser extension that allows a Web application or site to interact with PowerShell running locally on the host system.

+This design may be useful for extensions that show a nice feature rich popup page, and it's the main UI the user interacts with.
+However, this isn't a good setup to support arbitrary web pages communicating with the extension.
+I need some help on what direction to take to support the latter scenario.

+The sequence diagram below shows which particular browser API's were used to communicate between the components.

+### Sequence Diagram

 ```console
 +---------+       +---------+       +---------+   |   +------------+